rodniw/GoogleMapsAndPlaces/README.md

-These repo contains code samples with maps workout.
-I use Google maps&directions Api.

-PROJECT STATUS: refactoring the skeleton from the old style code(smth like requests from the activity).

-Inside:
+PROJECT STATUS: Decided to refactor this to use the clean architecture.
+And only after this extend the project.

+Inside will be:
 1. Dagger 2.
 2. RxJava2.
 3. Firebase.